Unicamp-OpenPower/main-site/blog/building-tensorflow-on-power.md

 <div class="codehilite"><pre><span></span><span data-text="# "></span>mkdir bazel
 <span data-text="# "></span>cd bazel
-<span data-text="# "></span>wget -c https://github.com/bazelbuild/bazel/releases/download/0.9.0/bazel-0.9.0-dist.zip #if you want to download other version of bazel, this link must be switched by the one you are intenting to use.
+<span data-text="# "></span>wget -c https://github.com/bazelbuild/bazel/releases/download/0.9.0/bazel-0.11.1-dist.zip #if you want to download other version of bazel, this link must be switched by the one you are intenting to use.
-<span data-text="# "></span>unzip bazel-0.9.0-dist.zip
+<span data-text="# "></span>unzip bazel-0.11.1-dist.zip
 <span data-text="# "></span>./compile.sh
 </pre></div>

-As we can see, this tutorial was tested with bazel 0.9.0, but feel free to try other version and see if it works properly.
+As we can see, this tutorial was tested with bazel 0.11.1, but feel free to try other version and see if it works properly.

+Also, if you are having any trouble about lack of resources, you can take a look on 'Build issues and Support Websites' to see if there's any link that could help you.
+Anticipating: if you don't have memory enough and your Bazel can't complete the compile step, you might have a problem with the garbage collector of JAVA (and there's a link which explains how to deal with it).

 # Installing Tensorflow